Super Typhoon Noru Slams Into The Philippines - UrduPoint

 Super Typhoon Noru Slams Into The Philippines

-Manila, Sept 25 (UrduPoint / Pakistan Point News - 25th Sep, 2022 ) :Super Typhoon Noru slammed into the Philippines Sunday, battering the heavily populated main island of Luzon with strong winds and heavy rain that have forced hundreds of people to flee their homes.
+Manila, Sept 25 (UrduPoint / Pakistan Point News - 26th Sep, 2022 ) :Super Typhoon Noru slammed into the Philippines Sunday, battering the heavily populated main island of Luzon with strong winds and heavy rain that have forced thousands of people to flee their homes.

 The storm was packing maximum sustained winds of 195 kilometres (121 miles) an hour as it charged towards the archipelago nation after an unprecedented "explosive intensification", the state weather forecaster said.